sedaprotocol/seda-example-ops/examples/caplight-eod-market-price/README.md

 ### Input

-No additional input required - uses the reveals from the Execution Phase.
+No additional input is required for this Oracle Program as the Tally Phase only uses the reveals from the Execution Phase.

 ### Process